 (“Augustan’s Lutheran School, West View, Bailly Town, Chicago [sic]”, circa 1930.
 Keystone-Mast Collection, UCR/California Museum of Photography, University of California at Riverside.)

 Bailly’s widow, Marie, ran the fur trading business after his death and served as postmistress of Baillytown from 1837 to 1855.
-She had lived her whole life between cultures, gradually seeing even the character of the land change.
+She lived her whole life between cultures, gradually seeing even the character of the land change.
 When she died on September 15, 1866, it was not a French priest, but a Swedish farmer, Emma Persson, who prepared her for burial.
 Emma and her husband Carl took the coffin to the Bailly cemetery by ox-cart.

 Like her mother Marie, Rose was a product of two very different worlds.
-She had been born during the War of 1812 on Mackinac Island when it was still a remote fur trading post, then was educated alongside her métis companions at McCoy’s mission school and in Catholic girls’ schools.
+She had been born during the War of 1812 on Mackinac Island when it was still a remote fur trading post, then was educated alongside her métis companions at Reverend McCoy’s mission school and in Catholic girls’ schools.
 She grew up to be a relatively well-educated, attractive young woman.
-In 1841, she was married at the homestead to Francis Xavier Howe, the son of a book publisher from New Haven, Connecticut.
-Howe became an investment banker and treasurer for the Chicago & Galena Railroad and the couple moved to Chicago, where the last of their children, Frances Rose, named for her parents, was born in 1851.
-Francis X. Howe died before Frankie’s birth: aged thirty-nine, he perished together with three of his and Rose’s children in the cholera epidemic that struck Chicago during the summer of 1850.
+In 1841, she was married at the homestead to Francis Xavier Howe, son of a book publisher from New Haven, Connecticut.
+Howe became an investment banker and treasurer for the Chicago & Galena Railroad and the couple moved to Chicago, where the last of their children, Frances Rose, presumably named for her parents, was born in 1851.
+Francis X. Howe died before his youngest daughter’s birth: aged thirty-nine, he perished together with three of his and Rose’s children in the cholera epidemic that struck Chicago during the summer of 1850.

 (Eleanor Bailly, who became Mother Mary Cecilia Bailly of the Sisters of Providence at St. Mary-of-the-Woods College, 1856-1868, and head of St. Ann’s Orphanage, Terre Haute, Indiana.
 Courtesy Sisters of Providence.)